Certainty Blog

 Understanding the DMAIC Phases

 The DMAIC process consists of five phases that guide the improvement efforts of enterprise-level businesses.
 Each phase has its own objectives, activities, and deliverables that ensure a structured and rigorous approach.
-Let’s take a closer look at each phase and what it entails.
+For Quality Supervisors and Lead Auditors managing cross-functional teams, understanding each phase is essential.
+Specifically, it drives measurable improvements in key quality KPIs such as first pass yield (FPY), cost of poor quality (COPQ), and time to resolution.
+Let’s take a closer look at each phase.

 Define Phase